 Also, unlike a CPU where increasing performance is very linear, graphic performance in Revit can be rather subjective, where differences in performance can sometimes be a fraction of a second, and sometimes spending twice as much on a video card doesn't buy you any more performance... so read on...

 Autodesk Revit Graphic Hardware Support Site

-So, now you need to pick the video card model.
 For starters, you may want to check out the official Autodesk Revit Graphic Hardware support site:

 You'll find links to the official "Graphics Hardware List" and a FAQ.